Assaad W. Razzouk: Memberships

-He is a board member of ClientEarth, an environmental group using the law to protect Earth and its inhabitants; a board member of EB Impact, a Singapore-based non-profit organization that provides trainings and programs to Asia Pacific’s underserved communities; and is affiliated with Washington, D.C.’s Middle East Institute as an Expert at the Middle East – Asia Project.
+He is a board member of ClientEarth, an environmental group using the law to protect Earth and its inhabitants; a board member of EB Impact, a Singapore-based non-profit organization that provides trainings and programs to Asia Pacific's underserved communities; and is affiliated with Washington, D.C.'s Middle East Institute as an Expert at the Middle East – Asia Project.

-He also serves on the Advisory Board of media group Eco-Business and on the International Council of the National University of Singapore School of Medicine.
+He also serves on the advisory board of media group Eco-Business and on the International Council of the National University of Singapore Yong Loo Lin School of Medicine.